top of page

 • custom designs

-Shepherd’s Valley does not restrict home type, style, or size.
+Shepherd’s Valley Homesteads does not restrict home type, style, or size.

 Are there building codes or inspections?

-However, certain utilities, such as well drilling, septic installation, or connecting to the power grid, may require permits or inspections under state or county rules.
-These do not mandate full building-code compliance but may create a record with the county.
+Some activities, such as well drilling, septic systems, or connection to public utilities, may require permits or inspections under existing county or state rules.
+These requirements are typically limited in scope and do not necessarily mandate full modern building-code compliance, but they may create a record with the county.

 🔥 FIRE SAFETY & WOOD STOVES